tschutter/homefiles/README.rst

 3. Environment variables are inherited by subshells (if exported).

-4. Functions and aliases cannot be inherted by or exported to subshells.
+4. Functions and aliases cannot be inherited by or exported to subshells.

 5. Function and alias definitions can be defined in a POSIX standard way so that they can be shared by shells in the Bourne family.